gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata_v3/templates/instructions.md

 Templates have been provided to facilitate integration of your data into the Biodiversity Data Repository database.
-Not all types of data have been catered for in the available templates at this stage; therefore, if you are unable to find a suitable template, please contact <bdr-support@gaiaresources.com.au> to make us aware of your data needs.
+Not all types of data have been catered for in the available templates at this stage; therefore, if you are unable to find a suitable template, please contact <bdr-support@dcceew.gov.au> to make us aware of your data needs.

 ## Data Validation Requirements:
 For data validation, you will need your data file to: